Jacob Fowler: Professional

 On April 4, 2025, Fowler agreed to a three-year, entry-level deal with the Montreal Canadiens.
 He was initially assigned on an amateur tryout (ATO) basis to join the team's American Hockey League (AHL) affiliate, the Laval Rocket, for the remainder of the 2024–25 season.
 On April 12, Fowler would make his professional debut, posting 25 saves in a 2–1 win over the Syracuse Crunch.
 Laval would finish the regular season tied with Syracuse for the fewest goals allowed, but Fowler had not played enough games to qualify as a co-recipient of the Harry "Hap" Holmes Memorial Award.

-Following an injury to Canadiens starting goaltender Sam Montembeault amidst the opening round of the 2025 Stanley Cup playoffs, Cayden Primeau was recalled by Montreal to serve as their backup goaltender, resulting in Fowler assuming Laval's starter role for their first round Calder Cup playoffs series against the Cleveland Monsters.
+Following an injury to Canadiens' starting goaltender Sam Montembeault amidst the opening round of the 2025 Stanley Cup playoffs, Cayden Primeau was recalled by Montreal to serve as their backup goaltender, resulting in Fowler assuming Laval's starter role for their first round Calder Cup playoffs series against the Cleveland Monsters.
 He made his AHL playoff debut on April 30, backstopping the Rocket to a 3–2 victory.
-Thereafter, Fowler recorded his first professional shutout in a 4–0 win during Game 2.
+Fowler recorded his first professional shutout in a 4–0 win during game 2.
+He would ultimately appear in six postseason games, managing three wins and three losses over the course of the Rocket's run to the Eastern Conference Finals.

+Fowler started the 2025–26 season playing with the Rocket, managing a 10–5–0 record with a .919 save percentage in his first 15 games.
+Simultaneously, Canadiens' goaltenders Montembeault and Jakub Dobeš performed poorly in the first two months of the NHL season.
+Following the Canadiens' 6–1 loss to the Tampa Bay Lightning on December 9, a contest in which Montembeault and Dobeš allowed three goals each, it was announced that Fowler had been called up alongside Rocket teammates Owen Beck and Adam Engström.
+He made his NHL debut on December 11, making 36 saves in a 4–2 victory over the Pittsburgh Penguins.
+Fowler faced the Penguins for a second time on December 20, recording his first NHL shutout.
+On January 16 he was returned to the Rocket roster, having appeared in ten games for the Canadiens with a 4–4–2 record.
+Fowler was one of three Rocket players named to participate in the 2026 AHL All-Star Classic.
+He was called up by the Canadiens again on March 11 ahead of the game at Ottawa.
+He remained in Montreal for the remainder of the season, serving as the backup goaltender for Dobeš, and finishing with a 9–6–2 record and a .908 save percentage in the NHL.
+Fowler made his NHL playoff debut on May 16, appearing in relief of Dobeš in Game 6 of the Canadiens' second round series against the Buffalo Sabres.

+In advance of the 2026–27 season, Canadiens general manager Kent Hughes stated that the team would not begin the season with three goaltenders on the roster, in what was widely considered a contest between Fowler and Montembeault for the backup role behind Dobeš.